-Specifies the orientation of frontfacing polygons.
+Mode Specifies the orientation of frontfacing polygons.
 GL_CW and GL_CCW are accepted.
-The default value is Mode GL_CCW.
+The default value is GL_CCW.

 GL_INVALID_ENUM Mode is not an accepted value.
-GL_INVALID_OPERATION glGet with argument GL_FRONT_FACE.

-The qlFrontFace subroutine is called between a call to qlBegin and the
+GL_INVALID_OPERATION The glFrontFace subroutine is called between a call to glBegin and the corresponding call to glEnd conceptionality can to gizina.